Tribes, Rivers and Elephants Family Adventure

 |2 persons||3 persons||4 persons||5 persons||6 persons||7 persons||8 persons|

-Comfortable private transportation
+Comfortable and safe private transportation

 Mae Malai local market

 Day 1 Chiang Mai – Chiang Dao

 The Mae Malai Market

 Your guide and driver will meet you at 0800 at your hotel for your Tribes, Rivers, and Elephants family adventure.
 Your tour will take place in the Chiang Dao trekking area.
 You will drive to the north into the mountains near Chiang Dao.
 Our first stop will be the Mae Malai local market.
 Your guide will do some shopping for the coming days, and he will take you along and explain all about the different ingredients he will use for meals during the trek.
 We will continue to Kaeng Keud where you will start your whitewater rafting trip on the Mae Taeng (Taeng River).